A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 Albus leaned forward.
 "Of course not.
-I am merely imploring you to do what is needed to keep earning his trust."
+I am merely imploring you to do what is needed to keep his trust."

-"What is needed?" he hissed.
+"What's needed?" he hissed.
 "I am the Headmaster of Hogwarts, for crying out loud.
 Evidently I've done my part to entertain him."

 "You know even better than I it's in his nature to always be restless, whatever his accomplishments.
 You both share an eagerness to push the boundaries of magic.
-Find a form that's not harmful, but still holds his interest."
+Find a practical form that's not harmful, but still holds his interest."

 Snape gave a stiff nod, doubtful he could find anything harmless that would hold Voldemort's attention for long.